 Darts: Phil Taylor wins the British Darts Organisation World Championship for the second time.

-Football: Leeds United end the Season as Champions of the new Premier League.
+Football: Leeds United end the season as Champions of the Football League First Division for the third time.

 Cricket: Pakistan defeat England by 22 runs to win the World Cup.